barrelstrength/sprout-docs/docs/coding-guidelines.md

 We rename the primary module class `Plugin.php` to use the name of the plugin (i.e. `SproutForms.php`).
 This update requires that we set the `composer.json` _extra->class_ setting to define the Plugin.php as a file with the name of the plugin itself.

 Front-end packages are managed in `package.json`.
 Third-party libraries that must be included in the plugin are are added to the `lib` folder.
 CSS (SCSS) and Javascript (ES6) assets are managed with Webpack via Laravel Mix.
-Each Asset Source is configured in `webpack.mix.config` to process files from the `src/web/[assetbundle]/src` folder and compile them to the `src/web/[assetbundle]/dist` folder.
+Each Asset Source is configured in `webpack.mix.js` to process files from the `src/web/[assetbundle]/src` folder and compile them to the `src/web/[assetbundle]/dist` folder.

 ### Resources and templating